microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 ## Description

-In this challenge, you will create 3 virtual assistants:
+In this challenge, you will configure 3 virtual assistants:
-- Contoso Islands Travel Assistant
+- A Contoso Islands Travel Assistant
-- Contoso Yachts Assistant
+- A Contoso Yachts Assistant
-- Bank Account Management Assistant
+- A Bank Account Management Assistant

 #### Contoso Islands Travel Assistant (Elizabeth)
 This assistant should be able to answer any question about the country of Contoso Island from any of the following categories: